 What might help

 If you experience sexual problems while taking Celexa, talk with your doctor.
-They can help determine if these side effects may be from your condition or from the drug.
+They will determine whether these side effects may be from your condition or from the drug.
+Your doctor can then suggest appropriate treatment options.

 Weight gain or weight loss